What if I tell you that prolonged exposure to mildew can cause health problems for any age group?

 Factors Behind Mildew

-Before getting into the steps, understand what factors trigger mildew to appear and grow on vinyl boat seats.
+Before the steps, understand what factors trigger mildew to appear and grow on vinyl boat seats.

 Too Much Moisture in the Air

-The probability of growing mildew on vinyl boat seats is very high where the air has a higher percentage of moisture.
+The probability of growing mildew on vinyl boat seats, where the air has more moisture, is very high.
 Since boats are water vessels, it’s inevitable for you to avoid the moisturizing air.

 So, it’s an uncontrollable thing for you.
 What you can only do here is to be cautious whenever mildew starts appearing on your vinyl coverings.